Bucharest: Sports

-Football is the most widely followed sport in Bucharest, with the city having numerous club teams, including, most notably, Steaua București, Dinamo București, and Rapid București.
+Football is the most widely followed sport in Bucharest, with the city having numerous club teams, including, most notably, Steaua București, Dinamo București, Rapid București and FCSB.

 Arena Națională, a new stadium inaugurated on 6 September 2011, hosted the 2012 Europa League Final and has a 55,600-seat capacity, making it one of the largest stadiums in Southeastern Europe and one of the few with a roof.

 Sport clubs have formed for handball, water polo, volleyball, rugby union, basketball and ice hockey.
 The majority of Romanian track and field athletes and most gymnasts are affiliated with clubs in Bucharest.
 The largest indoor arena in Bucharest is the Romexpo Dome with a seating capacity of 40,000.
 It can be used for boxing, kickboxing, handball and tennis.

 Bucharest hosted annual races along a temporary urban track surrounding the Palace of the Parliament, called Bucharest Ring.
 The Bucharest City Challenge race hosted FIA GT, FIA GT3, British F3, and Logan Cup races.
 Since 2009, Bucharest has the largest Ferrari Shop in Eastern Europe and the 2nd largest in Europe after Milan shop.

 The capital also hosted the international tennis tournaments WTA Bucharest Open and ATP Romanian Open.
 Ice hockey games are held at the Mihai Flamaropol Arena, which holds 8,000 spectators.
 Rugby games are held in different locations, but the most modern stadium is Arcul de Triumf Stadium, which is also home to the Romanian national rugby team.

 Bucharest hosted the UEFA Euro 2020 championship at the Arena Națională or Bucharest National Arena.
 The championship took place in 2021, being postponed due to the outbreak of the COVID-19 pandemic.